top of page

 Sometimes it’s not the habit itself but the setup around it.

-• Which sounds, light, or routines make your body soften?
+Which sounds, light, pace, or routines make things easier to be with?

-You deserve spaces — and relationships — that make it easier to care for yourself, not harder.
+You deserve spaces — and relationships — that don’t require you to override yourself to belong.

-Ones that meet you where you are, even when words are few.
+Ones that meet you where you are, even when you don’t have the words.

 🗒️ This Is a Practice — Not a Test